Atpadi: Literature

 Atpadi has produced four presidents of Marathi Sahitya Sammelan.
-The author and poet, Adhunik Walmiki, popularly known as GaDiMa (गदिमा) and G. D. Madgulkar are from the nearby village, Madgule.
-His younger brother, Venkatesh Madgulkar as well as Shankar Rao Kharat and N. S. Inamdar are three other authors from Atpadi.
+The author and poet, Adhunik Walmiki, popularly known as GaDiMa (गदिमा), and G. D. Madgulkar are from the nearby village, Madgule.
+His younger brother, Venkatesh Madgulkar, as well as Shankar Rao Kharat and N. S. Inamdar, are other authors from Atpadi.
 The late Prof. Arun Kamble, a prominent Marathi writer, was born in Atpadi Taluka.

-The Marathi book, 'Mandeshi Manase' (People of Mandesh), written by Venkatesh Madgulkar, is based on characters in Atpadi and is set in Atpadi and its surrounding areas.
+The Marathi book Mandeshi Manase (People of Mandesh), written by Venkatesh Madgulkar, is based on characters in Atpadi and is set in Atpadi and its surrounding areas.
 The autobiography of Shankar Rao Kharat Taral-Antaral has a detailed chapter on Atpadi before the independence of India.